Chester Academy

 District No. 20 Central School

 The present brick building was erected in 1881 for School District No. 20 behind the site of the Chester Academy.
 Displaying a distinctive cupola, the Italianate-style building was considered an ornament to the village.
-In 1885, Chester’s first public high school opened on the second floor.
-The school’s progressive curriculum attracted students from outside Chester.
+In 1885, Chesters first public high school opened on the second floor.
+The schools progressive curriculum attracted students from outside Chester.
 Its first female principal was installed in 1891.
 The Central High School remained here until the opening of a larger high school on Depot Hill in 1912.
-This building served as an
+This building served as an elementary school into the 1950s, and then as the junior high school until 1970.
+The Chester Historical Society and Museum now occupy the former school.

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Architecture • Education.
+In addition, it is included in the Vermont Division for Historic Preservation Markers series list.
 A significant historical year for this entry is 1881.

 Location.
 43° 15.882′ N, 72° 35.934′ W. Marker is in Chester, Vermont, in Windsor County.
 It is in Chester Depot.
-Marker is on Main Street, on the left when traveling west.
+It is on Main Street, on the left when traveling west.
 Touch for map.
-Marker is in this post office area: Chester VT 05143, United States of America.
+Marker is at or near this postal address: 218 Main St, Chester VT 05143, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Merritt Austin Edson (within shouting distance of this marker); Chester Civil War Memorial (within shouting distance of this marker); Chester Vietnam Conflict Monument (within shouting distance of this marker); Chester World War I and II and Korean Conflict Monument (within shouting distance of this marker); Chester Depot (approx. half a mile away); North Chester (approx. ¾ mile away); Hugh Henry Family Homestead (approx. 1.2 miles away); Stellafane Observatory (approx. 4.1 miles away).
+At least 8 other markers are within walking distance of this marker: Chester (within shouting distance of this marker); Merritt Austin Edson (within shouting distance of this marker); Chester Civil War Memorial (within shouting distance of this marker); Chester Vietnam Conflict Monument (within shouting distance of this marker); Chester World War I and II and Korean Conflict Monument (within shouting distance of this marker); This Tablet and the Clock in the Tower (approx. 0.2 miles away); Chester Depot (approx. half a mile away); North Chester (approx. Ύ mile away).
 Touch for a list and map of all markers in Chester.